-Traveling educates, they say.
-In Mompiche I learned a lot, especially handling resources.
+Travel educates and broadens the mind, they say.
+In Mompiche, I learned a lot, especially about handling resources.
 But let’s start at the beginning:

-To hibernate outside of cold Germany, we searched the internet for a house-sitting in a tropical country.
+To hibernate outside of Germany, we searched for a house-sitting opportunity in a tropical country.
 The concept is, that a private person leaves his home to a sitter while traveling.
-In return for free accommodation, the sitter takes care of the plants and animals or whatever is needed.
-This was a nice experiment to us and it worked out perfectly.
-After applying to people around the world, we made the decision to go to Ecuador and sit three cats for a Tasmanian author.
-She designed and built an eco-house, uses filtered rainwater as drinking and tap water, does not own a fridge and overall lives in a natural and eco-friendly way.
+In return for free accommodation, the sitter takes care of the plants and animals or whatever else is needed.
+To us, this was a nice experiment and it worked out perfectly.
+After applying to people around the world, we decided to visit Ecuador and sit three cats for a Tasmanian author.
+She designed and built an eco-house, uses filtered rainwater as drinking and tap water, does not own a fridge and lives in a natural and eco-friendly way.

-We flew via Madrid to Guayaquil, Ecuador’s largest city with about 2.4 million inhabitants.
-To get to our final destination on the Pacific coast, we had to spent another 14 hours in different buses.
-Because of our lack of Spanish, we were relatively helpless when changing buses or buying tickets, but the locals were always helpful and showed us the directions or any processes.
+We flew via Madrid to Guayaquil, Ecuador’s largest city with 2.4 million inhabitants.
+To get to our destination on the Pacific coast, we had to spent another 14 hours in different buses.
+As we didn’t speak Spanish back then, we were helpless when changing buses or buying tickets, but the locals were always helpful and showed us directions or processes.
 Before our departure, countless acquaintances had mentioned Ecuador was far too dangerous.
-They would only rob us or do worse.
-In retrospect, exactly nothing but the opposite happened: We met only nice and courteous people, all over the country.
+They would rob us or do worse.
+In retrospect, exactly nothing but the opposite happened: We only met nice and courteous people, all over the country.
 There was always a feeling of security and honesty seems to be very important in the country!
-Of course, there are Black sheep – there always are, but we haven´t met a single one!
+Of course, there are black sheep – there always are, but we haven´t met a single one!